Sitemap

 **This approach is called a difference-in-differences method**

-To conclude, if we are working with non-experimental data, for making a valid causal inference, we can try to make either a comparison of conditional apples-to-apples groups at a specific point in time or a comparison of not-apples-to-apples groups (with apples-to-apples trends) over time.
+To conclude, when working with non-experimental data, for making a valid causal inference, we can try to make either a comparison of conditional apples-to-apples groups at a specific point in time or a comparison of not-apples-to-apples groups (with apples-to-apples trends) over time.
 In either case, two other key assumptions of causal inference — no interference and no two versions of the same treatment — must hold.

 --